 I grew up hunting with a Marlin lever-action chambered in .35 Remington with Williams peep sights in southern Maine (not for tracking).
 I didn’t particularly care for the gun because of the hammer.
 It was hard to pull back when fingers got cold and were slower than a cross-bolt or switch safety system.
 That being said, lever actions have come a long way and I do think they would make for a good gun for tracking deer on snow.

-They are just as reliable as a pump and offer higher-caliber options that make them more ideal for tracking.
-Personally, I think follow-up shots are slightly more smooth and quicker with a pump, but not by much.
+They are just as reliable as a pump and offer higher-caliber options that make them ideal for tracking.
+Personally, I think follow-up shots are slightly smoother and quicker with a pump, but not by much.
 You’ll become good at what you practice with, lever-actions are still plenty fast making lever-actions a good choice.

 You’ll want to choose one of the bigger caliber options for tracking though.
 30-30’s and 35 Remington’s will work but are a little on the light side for tracking deer on snow.
 You often can’t get a perfect shot when tracking so a higher caliber option is ideal if possible.